-Figure 14.
+Figure 15.
 Model of the immuno-suppressive action of FAP+ CAF via secretion of CXCL12 blocking the entrance of T-cells in the tumor.
 By blocking FAP+ CAF activation, BXCL701 permits T-cells to penetrate the tumor and kill the tumor cells.

 Several publications have shown that inhibiting or blocking the activity of these FAP+ CAFs results in decreased tumor growth.
-Additionally, preclinical studies have demonstrated that eliminating FAP+ cells combined with the administration of CTLA-4 or PD-L1 acts synergistically to decrease pancreatic cancer growth in animal models.
-As a result, these studies indicate that the FAP+ cells may contribute to the resistance to these checkpoint antagonists.
+Additionally, preclinical studies have demonstrated that eliminating FAP+ cells combined with the administration of CTLA-4 or PD-L1 acts synergistically to decrease pancreatic cancer growth in animal models as based on information in an article published in the Proceedings of the National Academy of Sciences of the United Stated of America in 2013 by Feig et al. As a result, these studies indicate that the FAP+ cells may contribute to the resistance to these checkpoint antagonists.
 BXCL701, which inhibits FAP+ CAF, has been shown to decrease tumor growth of human pancreatic tumors in animal models both as a single agent and in combination with Keytruda.
-In addition, treatment of pancreatic cancer in the same animal pancreatic model with a triple combination that added a third, non-immuno-checkpoint, immunotherapy agent to the combination of BXCL701 with Keytruda, resulted in the complete regression of the tumors, supporting our belief that BXCL701 is a combination agent that has the potential to improve the anti-tumor activity of immunotherapies beyond immuno-checkpoints.
+In addition, treatment of an animal pancreatic model with a triple combination that added a third, non-immuno-checkpoint, immunotherapy agent to the combination of BXCL701 with Keytruda, resulted in the complete regression of the tumors, supporting our belief that BXCL701 is a combination agent that has the potential to improve the anti-tumor activity of immunotherapies beyond immuno-checkpoints.
 We are not aware of any clinical stage FAP inhibitor competitors of BXCL701.